shoz-f/tfl_yolo3_ex/README.md

 ```

 ## Where can i get YOLO v3 model for Tensorflow lite?
-You can find the "yolov3-416.tflite" on the Release page in this repository.
+You can find the "yolov3-416.tflite" on the Release page in this repository.<br>
 Donwload it and put it into "./priv" of the project.

-Or you can convert the Tensorflow YOLO v3 model to tflite.
+Or, you can convert the Tensorflow YOLO v3 model to tflite also.

 ## Installation